-• Work, and be seen to work, in an open way;
+- Work, and be seen to work, in an open way; - Discuss and/or take advice promptly from their line managers or another senior member of staff over any incident that may give rise to concern; - Keep records of any such incident and of decisions made or further actions agreed, in accordance with school policy for keeping and maintaining records; - Apply the same professional standards regardless of gender or sexuality; - Be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.

-- Discuss and/or take advice promptly from their line managers or another senior member of staff over any incident that may give rise to concern; - Keep records of any such incident and of decisions made or further actions agreed, in accordance with school policy for keeping and maintaining records; - Apply the same professional standards regardless of gender or sexuality; - Be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - Read and understand the Whistle-blowing Policy and feel able to raise concerns internally.
+- Read and understand the Whistle-blowing Policy and feel able to raise concerns internally.
 The NSPCC whistle-blowing helpline (0800 0280285) can offer advice. - Understand that effective safeguarding is 'everyone's responsibility'.

-In the event of an allegation being made against a member of staff, procedures will be applied with common sense and judgement.
+In the event of an allegation being made against a member of staff, the Head will immediately contact the Local Authority Designated Officer (LADO) for advice.
 All allegations, including those appearing not to be serious will be followed up, taken seriously and examined objectively; parents of the child or children involved will be told about the allegation as soon as possible and kept informed of developments and outcomes including the outcome of any disciplinary hearing.